Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Introduction

 BLiMP and Zorro essentially assess formal linguistic competence (knowledge of linguistic rules and patterns).
 In a follow-up experiment, focusing on text-based tasks, we contrast formal linguistic competence and functional linguistic competence (understanding and using language in the world), a distinction proposed by \citet{mahowald2024dissociating}.
 To assess the model's formal competence beyond BLiMP and Zorro, we evaluate the linguistic acceptability of texts generated by the model at different checkpoints during training.
-To assess functional competence, we test the LLM on conceptual and reasoning benchmarks, namely, ARC \citep{clark2018think}, and Hellaswag \citep{zellers2019hellaswag}.
-The results show that the trajectory of linguistic acceptability correlates with the left-right transition in brain scores, unlike the performance on functional benchmarks.
+To assess functional competence, we test the LLM on several conceptual and reasoning benchmarks: GSM8K \citep{cobbe2021gsm8k}, ARC \citep{clark2018think}, Hellaswag \citep{zellers2019hellaswag}, and WinoGrande \citep{sakaguchi2021winogrande}.
+The results show that the phase transition of the left-right asymmetry in brain-predictivity aligns with the linguistic acceptability scores, and not with any of the four benchmarks which assess functional competence.

-The results reported above are based on OLMo-2 7B model \citep{olmo20242olmo2furious}, a recent model for which training checkpoints are available.
+The results just described are based on OLMo-2 7B model \citep{olmo20242olmo2furious}, a recent model for which training checkpoints are available.
 We show that these results generalize to other models, namely the 2.8b and the 6.9b models from the Pythia family \citep{biderman2023pythia}.
-Finally, we generalize to another language, French, and replicate the finding that the left-right asymmetry aligns better with a formal test (grammar) than with a functional one (Hellaswag).
+We then test two other languages: French and Chinese using datasets from the \textit{Le Petit Prince} project.
+We replicate in these two languages the finding that the left-right asymmetry aligns better with tests of formal competence than with tests of functional competence.

-Collectively, these results support the hypothesis that the emergence of the left-right asymmetry in LLMs' brain predictivity is a direct reflection of their formal linguistic abilities.
+Collectively, these results support the hypothesis that the emergence of the left-right asymmetry in LLMs' brain predictivity is a direct reflection of their acquisition of formal linguistic competence.